 Bites and Infection

 - “Any skin injury is at risk of becoming infected.
 An infection can occur when bacteria from the environment gets into an open wound, such as a scratch, cut, scrape, or puncture wound”. http://www.wisegeek.com/what-are-the-most-common-wound-infection-symptoms.htm

 - Based on the research for this article, a hedgehog bite from a healthy hedgehog on a healthy individual is at no more risk for infection than any other skin injury.

-- Signs to look for that may indicate a mild infection are swelling, redness, and possible swelling.
+- Signs to look for that may indicate a mild infection are swelling and redness.
 This can typically be avoided with proper cleansing of the wound area.

 - Tetanus shots and/or boosters are recommended for all animal owners.

-- Immune compromised individuals are more at risk for more serious infections and should be watched more closely for symptoms beyond a mild infection.
+- Immunocompromised individuals are more at risk for serious infections and should be watched closely for symptoms beyond a mild infection.